Emergence of Tension Chains and Active Force Patterning: Linear Stability Analysis

-In the linear regime, the onset of the contractile instability is dictated by the time scale $Re[\lambda_{max}(q)]^{-1}$, while the time scale of unbinding of the stronger stresslet (assuming it to be $\rho_1$) is ${k^u_1(\epsilon)}^{-1}$.
-Within the oscillatory phase, i.e., when $\zeta_{\text{rel}}k_4<0$, if the stronger stresslet unbinds before the contractile instability kicks in, i.e., if
+As we have seen, the rate of the contractile instability is determined by the time scale $Re[\lambda_{max}(q)]^{-1}$, while the time scale of unbinding of the stronger stresslet is ${k^u_1(\epsilon)}^{-1}$.
+Within the oscillatory phase, i.e., when $\zeta_{\text{rel}}k_4<0$, if the stronger stresslet unbinds before the contractile instability sets in, i.e., if $Re[\lambda_{max}(q)]^{-1}\le {k^u_1(\epsilon)}^{-1}$, then the contracting domain bounces back.
+This is the swap phase, a standing wave that breaks time translation symmetry \cite{Fruchartetal2021} (See Fig.\,\ref{fig:phasedia-disp}(h), \href{https://drive.google.com/file/d/1PYB37ATjee2QveQQ05l4hUCd1XBvqUmP/view?usp=sharing}{SI-Movie\,S4}).
+The swap phase does not appear as a distinct phase in the linear stability phase diagrams based on the dispersion curves.
+However, it appears in the full phase diagram, at the boundary between the damped oscillations and contractile instability phase, as discussed below.